 The Board of Directors of the Agency (the "Board") consists of nine members.
 The Service Area is divided into three divisions for electoral purposes.
 Elections are held each even-numbered year and the term of office of all elected directors is four years.
-Two directors for each division are elected on a four-year election cycle that commenced in 2020 (with the next election for such directors to occur in 2024), and one director for each electoral division is elected on a four-year election cycle that commenced in 2022 (with the next election for such directors to occur in 2026).
+Two directors for each division are elected on a four-year election cycle that commenced in 2020 (with the next election for such directors to occur in 2024), and one director for each electoral division is elected on a four-year election cycle that commenced in 2020.
 The current members of the Agency Board are set forth in the table below.